-The actuarial science major is housed in the Department of Mathematics but offers interdisciplinary experience to all students.
-The intent of the program is to prepare students for careers as actuaries, who assess risk and operate in variety of insurance, financial and consulting environments.
-To learn more about becoming an actuary go to www.beanactuary.org
+The actuarial science degree program at The University of Tampa, housed in the Department of Mathematics, offers an interdisciplinary experience to our students.
+The program intends to prepare students for careers as actuaries who assess risk and operate in a variety of insurance, financial and consulting environments.
+To learn more about becoming an actuary go to BeAnActuary.org.

-An actuarial science graduate is required to take classes in statistics, mathematics, actuary, economics and programming.
-In this program, most classes have 15 or fewer students, so participants gain personalized attention and assistance.
-In addition to the coursework, actuarial science majors are required to have a field internship where they are able to observe, experience and solve real-world issues.
+An actuarial science graduate is required to take courses in probability, statistics, mathematics, theory of interest, economics and programming.
+Most classes have 15 or fewer students in this program, so participants gain personalized attention and assistance.
+In addition to the coursework, actuarial science majors are required to have a field internship where they can observe, experience and solve real-world issues.

-The actuarial science curriculum at UT prepares students directly for the first two Society of Actuaries and Casualty Actuarial Society (SOA/CAS) exams in Probability P (exam P) and Financial Mathematics (exam FM).
-In addition, selected courses in the program qualify for the Validation of Educational Experiences (VEE) credit, which is required by the societies.
+The actuarial science curriculum at UT prepares students directly for the first two Society of Actuaries and Casualty Actuarial Society (SOA/CAS) exams: Probability P (Exam P) and Financial Mathematics (Exam FM).
+In addition, selected courses in the program qualify for the Validation of Educational Experiences (VEE) credit, which the societies require.

 Topics of Study